 The only situations in which this tent wouldn’t be appropriate is for winter camping or fall camping in areas that may reach freezing temperatures.
-Otherwise the Trail Ridge 6 can handle most any weather and you will stay dry.
-While it normally retails for close to $250, (For the latest prices and discounts, check here).
+Otherwise, the Trail Ridge 6 can handle almost any weather and you will stay dry.
+While it normally retails for close to $250.

 Let’s say you have a fairly large budget for a tent and you really need something spacious in terms of floor space and height.
 If that’s the case the Marmot Halo 6-Person tent is going to be one of the best choices out there for you.
 Marmot is somewhat of a luxury brand in terms of pricing but their products are truly an investment.

 All in all, you may pay more now but you will get a longer life out of your tent which in turn saves you time and money in the long run.